VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ### Ensure only one LSP server per filetype

 If you want to control exactly what language server can format, use the function [.format_mapping()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#format_mappingkey-opts).
 It will allow you to associate a list of filetypes to a particular language server.

+Here is an example using `gq` as the keymap.

 ```lua
 local lsp = require('lsp-zero').preset({})